stain/ro-crate-paper/manuscript.md

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) are `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` — additional metadata are commonly added to entities depending on the purpose of the particular RO-Crate.

 RO-Crates can be stored, transferred or published in multiple ways, e.g. BagIt [@doi:10.17487/rfc8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or through dedicated online repositories, as well as published directly on the Web, e.g. using [GitHub Pages](https://pages.github.com/).
 Combined with Linked Data identifiers, this caters for a diverse set of storage and access requirements across different scientific domains, from metagenomics workflows producing hundreds of gigabytes of genome data to cultural heritage records with access restrictions for personally identifiable data.
-Specific [RO-Crate profiles](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles.html) may constrain serialization and publication expectations, and require additional contextual types and properties.
+Specific _RO-Crate profiles_ (section {@sec:profiles}) may constrain serialization and publication expectations, and require additional contextual types and properties.